In a Nutshell:

 This is a surprise, especially in light of the lack of a massage track.
 The zero-gravity seating is a solid feature and a welcome addition to the chair.

-It undoubtedly improves the massage experience, but the amount of improvement is limited because, again, the massage heads are stationary.
+It undoubtedly improves the massage experience, but the amount of improvement is limited because the massage heads are stationary.
 If the heads aren’t hitting the right spots on your back when reclining normally, then Zero-G isn’t going to change that.

 The massage you get will be slightly more intense, and the position is relaxing.
-Both of those are good things, but in this case, the absence of the track and rollers, though, makes the Zero-G seating option not nearly as effective or synergistic as it would otherwise be.
+Both of those are good things, but in this case, the absence of the track and rollers makes the Zero-G seating option not nearly as effective or synergistic as it would otherwise be.

 No Options To Speak Of

-Because the massage heads are stationary and only capable of delivering a Shiatsu-style massage, there isn’t a lot of room to add options.
+Because the massage heads are stationary and capable of delivering a Shiatsu-style massage, there isn’t much room to add options.

 You turn it on and get a 30-minute Shiatsu massage at fixed points on your back.
 If the massage heads happen to align with your pressure points, it’ll be a good massage.
 If they don’t, it’ll be an average massage at best.